Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 12, CFB

-Underdog promo code CBSSPORTS2: New users can get $100 bonus for NFL Week 12, CFB, more on Friday, November 21
+Underdog promo code CBSSPORTS2: New users can get $100 bonus for NFL Week 12, CFB on Saturday, Nov.
+22

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-The NFL Week 12 schedule features a number of key games on Sunday and makes this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $100 in bonus entries.
-Among the top matchups include a top-notch AFC matchup when the AFC South-leading Indianapolis Colts take on the defending AFC champion Kansas City Chiefs, which could create the chance to find some value on the best DFS apps.
-The Colts are led by quarterback Daniel Jones, while Patrick Mahomes powers the Chiefs.
-There's also ongoing NBA, college basketball, college football and NHL action.
+Sunday's NFL Week 12 schedule features several key games and makes this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $100 in bonus entries.
+One of those features the AFC South-leading Indianapolis Colts against the defending AFC champion Kansas City Chiefs, which could help find some value on the best DFS apps.
+The Saturday college football slate includes big matchups like USC-Oregon, Missouri-Oklahoma and Tennessee-Florida.
 Regardless of who you're targeting or your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.